maxkagamine/wsl-tools/README.md

           • Directories will be deleted recursively.

-          • Files in the WSL filesystem that would require sudo will silently fail to delete (same happens in Explorer).
+          • Files in the WSL filesystem that require sudo cannot be deleted with `recycle` (Explorer won't do it).

   -v, --verbose
           Show recycle progress in the terminal